paulkiat/Rawh-Precision-Platform/README.md

 ## LLM API package

-`src/llm` was just added which contain llm-related services.
-To run these, the `script/seed-model.sh` needs to be run to get a basic quantized llama-2-7b model for running locally and testing.
+`src/llm` contains llm-related services.
+To run these, the script `script/seed-model.sh` needs to be run to get a basic quantized llama-2-7b model for running locally and testing.

 ## Building Docker Images